CaptainProton42/SphereScaper/README.md

 ...
 ```

-Since the grid is spherical I can also extrude along the normalized vertex position vector which is more accurate than using face normals.
+Since the grid is spherical I can also extrude along the normalized vertex position vector `v.normalized()` which is more accurate than using face normals.

 Below is a nice figure illustrating the coordinate conventions used by different engines and softwares: